growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - reusability
 - durability

-High performance and low operational or building costs can also be thrown in the mix, among others.
+High performance and low operational or building costs can also be thrown into the mix, among others.

 Creating a system that embodies the three core properties can be achieved in a number of ways, depending on the paradigms you are employing in building it, but they are always driven by the same principles.